How to Choose the Right 3PL Company | Cahoot

 In this article, we’ll provide a quick rundown of what a 3PL does before providing an in-depth guide to what you should look for in a 3PL when you need to outsource fulfillment.

-What is a 3PL?
+What is a Third-party Logistics (3PL) Company?

 3PLs receive inventory from their customers, and then they safely store it in the manner required to support efficient outbounds.
 They integrate with their customers’ sales channels, so that when an order comes in, the 3PL fulfills it without intervention from the seller.
 Within that broad characterization, there’s as much variety in the 3PL industry as there is in retail.

 Some 3PLs focus exclusively on retail replenishment, while others take the opposite approach and only work with ecommerce sellers.
-Some will specialize based on the type of goods fulfilled, as many require special handling or conditions in the warehouse (such as oversize items or refrigeration).
+Some will specialize based on the type of goods fulfilled, as many require special handling or conditions in the warehouse (such as oversized items or refrigeration).
 Others will focus on creating dense networks in certain regions of the country, while many now compete with Amazon to create robust nationwide networks.

-How do 3PLs work?
+How Do 3PLs Work?

 Generally speaking, a 3PL owns two critical aspects of the ecommerce logistics chain: inventory storage and pick & pack fulfillment.
 As reverse logistics become more prominent, many 3PLs are also building out the ability to operate “in reverse” to help their clients manage returns.